wp-plugins/tweet-my-post/readme.txt

 2. User Page to set their Twitter handle.

 == Changelog ==

-= 1.1 =
+= 1.2 = Added Debug Log
-* Fixed missing title issue for some tweets.
-Thanks to Dan Shields for reporting.
-* Added brief clear info on how to get required details.

 = 1.0 =
 * Under the hood changes

 = 0.9 =
-* A separate page for Twitter API keys and access tokens.
+* A separate page for Twitter API keys and access tokens
 * A user page to set thier Twitter handle.

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-Fix to missing title issue.
-Thanks to Dan Shields for reporting.
+Debug Log Mode for logging the response of twitter.
+After upgrading, please deactivate and reactive the plugin.

 = 1.0 =
 Internal changes to the plugin